erinclemmer/distributed_state_network/technical.md

 last_update: (DateTime) the time the node was last updated
 ```

-The ecsda signature is important so that we always know that a specific node id has a specific state.
-State informatin will never come from anywhere but the sending node and every update must be signed with its key.
+The ecdsa signature is important so that we always know that a specific node id has a specific state.
+State information will never come from anywhere but the sending node and every update must be signed with its key.